9:05: Reception

 9:05 is commonly cited as an effective entry point to interactive fiction, and many critics have ranked it among the best interactive fiction games ever created.
 Jay Is Games's Jay Bibby called the game "enjoyable and surprising" and thought that it would be perfect for a casual audience.
 Rock, Paper, Shotgun's Adam Smith felt that it was a great entrypoint to interactive fiction.
-PC Gamer's Richard Cobbett praised the game for showing how "toying with a single preconception can make for something incredibly clever".
-In Anastasia Salter's book on Adventure games, she calls 9:05 subversive and praised how it played on the player's expectations.
+PC Gamer's Richard Cobbett praised the game for keeping the protagonist's true identity a secret until the end, showing how "toying with a single preconception can make for something incredibly clever".
+In Anastasia Salter's book on Adventure games, she calls 9:05 subversive and praises how it defies the player's expectations.
 In the book Writing for Video Games, 9:05 was listed as the second-most notable interactive fiction game.

 English as a second language (ESL) teachers and classes use 9:05 as a way to teach the English language.
 Multiple lesson plans use 9:05 as a way for ESL students to contextualize verbs in a simple and engaging story.
 An ESL teacher in Portugal felt that 9:05's easy vocabulary and story made it simpler for students to engage with the material and use it after leaving school.